multigrid-courses/Syllabus-MG1/README.md

 ## Course Material

 * [*An Introduction to Multigrid Methods*](http://docs.mak.ac.ug/sites/default/files/An%20Introduction%20to%20Multigrid%20Methods,%20by%20Pieter%20Wesseling.pdf)
-by Wessling, is used as the main text
+by Wesseling, is used as the main text
 * [*Multigrid*](https://books.google.com/books?id=-og1wD-Nx_wC)
 Trottenberg, Oosterlee, and Schüller, is an excellent book and is recommended as a reference